jballas/120-work/hw-12/readme.md

 ![Caterpillar](screenshot_scattered_body.PNG)

 I have no idea why.
 This is so frustrating, and it's still not creative.
 It's just objects that don't mean anything to me.
-It's numbers and posistion.
 So I did not submit this failed project.
 I did not make my caterpillar wiggle off screen and reappear as a butterfly.
 Perhaps I will try to finish this project on my own.

 ## Other Classmates Issues/discussions